Aaron Carapella

-Aaron Carapella is a self-taught cartographer who makes maps of the locations and names of Pre-Columbian Indigenous tribes of North America circa 1490.
-He is part Cherokee on his mother's side and his grandparents instilled a deep interest in Native American culture.
-At age 19, he began his map-making research and as of 2014, he has made maps of indigenous tribes with their original names for the continental United States, Canada, and Mexico.
+Aaron Carapella is an American self-taught cartographer who makes maps of the locations and names of Pre-Columbian Indigenous tribes of North America circa 1490.
+At age 19, he began his map-making research and as of 2014, he has made maps of Indigenous tribes with their original names for the continental United States, Canada, and Mexico.

 Biography

 Carapella is from Warner, Oklahoma.
-He told NPR that he is "mixed-blood Cherokee" on his mother's side and lives in a ranch house in the Cherokee Nation.
-He speaks Cherokee and Spanish, and has a bachelor's degree in marketing from Indiana Institute of Technology.
+He told NPR that he is "mixed-blood Cherokee" on his mother's side and lives in a ranch house in the Cherokee Nation in Oklahoma.
+He speaks Spanish, and has a bachelor's degree in marketing from Indiana Institute of Technology.
+He identifies with the Cherokee Nation.
 His grandparents on his mother's side, instilled in him a deep interest in Native Americans: